 To save time and divide better the load, in the DNS there are recursive DNS servers.
 They have a cache, local saved information about the domains that temporary stays in them.

 Even a caching name server does not necessarily perform the complete recursive lookup itself.
-Instead, it can forward some or all of the queries that are cannot satisfy from its cache to another caching name server, commonly referred to as a forwarder.
+Instead, it can forward some or all of the queries that are not satisfied from its cache to another caching name server, commonly referred to as a forwarder.

 Spoofing the DNS responses